tyronecheng07/IBM-AI-Engineering-Introduction-to-Deep-Learning-Neural-Networks-with-Keras/README.md

 # IBM-AI-Engineering-Introduction-to-Deep-Learning-Neural-Networks-with-Keras
-This repository shows the codes and final project of the learning materials by using the library keras in the field deep learning and neural networks.
+This repository shows the codes and final project of the learning materials by using the Python library keras in the field deep learning and neural networks.